Skip to main content

 Explore more

 This website is supplied for the purpose of providing an impression of Stockland Communities and the approximate location of existing and proposed third party infrastructure, facilities, amenities, services and destinations, and is not intended to be used for any other purpose.
-All details, images and statements are based on the intention of, and information available to, Stockland as at the time of publication (May 2024).
+All details, images and statements are based on the intention of, and information available to, Stockland as at the time of publication (November 2024).
 Product availability may vary and change due to future circumstances.
 This website is not legally binding on Stockland.
 Stockland does not give any warrant in relation to any information contained in this website.
 Stockland does not accept any liability for loss or damage arising as a result of any reliance on this website or its contents.
-All distance and travel timeframe references are estimates only, refer to distance by car or driving time (unless specified otherwise), and are based on information obtained from Google Maps at the time of publication (May 2024).
+All distance and travel timeframe references are estimates only, refer to distance by car or driving time (unless specified otherwise), and are based on information obtained from Google Maps at the time of publication (November 2024).